How to Become a DevOps Engineer From Scratch: Your 6-Step Guide

 To help make all of this easier, many companies use Continuous Integration/Continuous Deployment (CI/CD), which involves automating the build, test, and deployment processes.

 With CI/CD, every time changes are made to the codebase, the code is automatically built and tested.
 This helps in making sure that the code is functional and high-quality.
-And when it's time to release new features or fixes, CI/CD can automatically deploy those changes to the server so that users can access them right away.
+When it's time to release new features or fixes, CI/CD can automatically deploy those changes to the server so that users can access them right away.

 By automating all of these steps, CI/CD helps to: